Exploring Digital Photography & Alaska: The Last Frontier

 – 3 x continental breakfast

-– Local transportation costs to and from all activities and from Anchorage to Fairbanks or Fairbanks to Anchorage
+– Local transportation costs to and from all activities

 – All activities including entrance fees to museums, cultural centers and national parks

-– Airfare to/from Anchorage and to/from Fairbanks
+– Airfare to/from Alaska

 – Lunches or Dinners